Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 Once you have implemented those recommendations, you can begin the benchmark test:

 1. Configure a route with a [Request Termination plugin](/hub/kong-inc/request-termination/) and measure {{site.base_gateway}}'s performance.
 In this case, {{site.base_gateway}} responds to the request and doesn't send any traffic to the upstream server.
 1. Run this test a few times to spot unexpected bottlenecks.
-Either {{site.base_gateway}}, the benchmarking client (such as k6 or jmeter), or some other component will likely be an unexpected bottleneck.
+Either {{site.base_gateway}}, the benchmarking client (such as k6 or Apache JMeter), or some other component will likely be an unexpected bottleneck.
 You should not expect higher performance from {{site.base_gateway}} until you solve these bottlenecks.
 Proceed to the next step only after this baseline performance is acceptable to you.
 1. Once you have established the baseline, configure a route to send traffic to the upstream server without any plugins.
 This measures {{site.base_gateway}}'s proxy and your upstream server's performance.
 1. Verify that no components are unexpectedly causing a bottleneck before proceeding.
 1. Run the benchmark multiple times to gain confidence in the data.
 Ensure that the difference between observations isn't high (there's a low standard deviation).